yildirimdata/streamlit_cloud/README.md

 Steps:
 - creating and launching an EC2 instance on AWS
 - using streamlit to deploy the model on cloud
-- other tools used: vs code, terminal
+- model deployment via terminal
+- model deployment via VS Code